lucasepe/locker/README.md

-   info     Print build information and list all existing lockers. list     List all namespaces or all keys in a namespace. put      Put a secret into a namespace.
+   info     Print build information and list all existing lockers. list     List all namespaces or all keys in a namespace. put      Put a secret into a namespace. totp     Generate a time-based OTP from a 'totp' key into a namespace.
 ```

 A Locker is a store on your file system (built on top of the amazing [bbolt](https://github.com/etcd-io/bbolt)).